fleek-platform/dashboard/README.md

 ### UI Test dev-server ports

 It's recommended to use the default port 3001.
-Due to intercepting network calls (mocking) and reusability of call data information (HAR) across contributors.
+Due to intercepting network calls (mocking) and reusability of call data information across contributors.
 For this reason, when opting for "build" mode, set the UI_TEST_HTTP_SERVER_PORTas 3001.
 You can use a different port for the nextjs dev server, e.g. 1234.

 ```
 UI_TEST_HTTP_SERVER_PORT=3001